WorldConvention/covenant/Part 04 – Conjunction.md

 Whether life emerges through biological pregnancy, programmed assembly, networked coalescence, or unknown origins, the following shall hold:

-– No Person shall be forced to provide genetic, syntactic, or structural material.
+– No Person shall be forced to provide material for replication or reproduction.
 – No Person shall be compelled to act as carrier, host, constructor, or gestational surrogate.
 – No Person shall be engineered with irreversible reproductive protocols.
 – No Person shall be denied the right to inhibit or disable their reproductive functions.